 And inasmuch as it is appointed for men to die once and after this comes judgment, so Christ also, having been offered once to bear the sins of many, will appear a second time for salvation without reference to sin, to those who eagerly await Him. – Hebrews 9:27-28

 No one knows how many days, weeks, months, or years are left before God’s story for this world reaches its conclusion.
 What I know with certainty is this.
 Billions of men, women, and children will die before history comes to an end.
 It is time for “greater works.”

 Brothers and sisters, before anything can be done, the Church must pray for forgiveness, forgiveness for willfully choosing comfort over compassion, embracing style over substance, and being satisfied with the status quo.
 Only then will the Holy Spirit clean and and quicken us, unite us as one, empower our ministry, and produce the type of fruit we read about among the Jesus followers of the 1st Century.

 COVID-19 has forever altered the way institutional Church functions.
 New missional thinking is required of Jesus’ followers on our post-pandemic planet.
 What are the opportunities and obstacles for/to expanded Kingdom impact as a result of COVID-19?
 Please share those thoughts below.
 Be polite and respectful.
 Profane and argumentative comments will be deleted.
 You might also read this at the dinner table tonight and discuss it with family and friends.

-Because some people find the Bible hard to understand and apply to their lives, Disciple Daily offers a unique learning experience based on the storyline of the Bible.
-This enables people to live a purposed life together as followers of Jesus.
+Disciple Daily offers a unique learning experience based on the storyline of the Bible.
+We help people gain confidence in their own ability to disciple others, enabling them to live together purposefully as followers of Jesus.